Effective Free Energy Landscapes and Black Hole Thermodynamic Phase Transitions: Effective free energy landscape

-{\bf Effective free energy landscape.}-- In (\ref{LE}) the noise is additive, as it is space-independent and added directly to the equation governing the change in $r$.
-But in real situations it is not unreasonable to assume that the noise would depend on the size of black hole, considering the fact that thermal, quantum, and spacetime fluctuations near black holes of different sizes could be different.
+In (\ref{LE}) the noise is additive, as it is space-independent and added directly to the equation governing the change in $r$.
+But in real situations it is not unreasonable to assume that the noise would depend on the radius of the horizon, considering the fact that thermal, quantum, and spacetime fluctuations near black holes of different sizes could be different.
 As such, we would like to explore the effect on the Hawking-Page transition if the noise could scale with space.
 Such noise is called multiplicative noise.